 Not so great.
 In 1992, the SSA underestimated how long people would live.
 It seems like the gap is widening over time.
 To be fair to the SSA, most actuarial estimates have been off regarding longevity.

-The International Monetary Fund refers to this trend as “longevity risk”.
+The International Monetary Fund refers to this trend as “longevity risk.”
 It’s having a massive impact on both financial institutions and individuals.
 Retiring at 65 hardly makes sense anymore if there’s a good chance you’ll live past 90.
 Where are those plagues when you need them the most?** Here’s the IMF’s summary of its report on longevity risk:

 The SSA made its first social security payment in January of 1937 after FDR signed the Social Security Act in 1935.
-The life expectancy for a male in 1937 was 58 and it was 62.4 for a female.
+The life expectancy for a male in 1937 was 58, and it was 62.4 for a female.
 However, back then, the ratio of women to men in the workforce was less so let’s assume the average is skewed toward males and is just under or around 60.
 When the Act was signed, the minimum age to collect full benefits was 65!
-It’s easy to promise money when most people won’t live long enough to collect it!
+It’s easy to promise money when most people won’t live long enough to receive it!

-Thankfully, the SSA has revised its long term life expectancy projections.
+Thankfully, the SSA has revised its long-term life expectancy projections.
 Moreover, the increase in life expectancy appears to be slowing down.
 Yay?

-In terms of mortality, it looks like the SSA is doing a better job than in the fertility rates.
+Regarding mortality, it looks like the SSA is doing a better job than in the fertility rates.
 However, it must be noted that the previous erroneous assumptions have the momentum of decades behind them and that the SSA is playing catch-up now.
 A lot of the damage has already been done.

 As I mentioned earlier, underfunded pensions are a massive issue right now.
 These pensions are underfunded because they used similar estimates to the SSA for their projections.
 However, they don’t have the benefit of a massive mandatory influx of cash every year that the vast majority of people working in the U.S. pay for.